DinisMartinho/Image-Colorizer/README.md

 This neural network requires at least **1.4/1.7GB** of **VRAM/RAM** to process a **512x512 pixel images**, with each image taking around **0.7 to a second** of processing time in Google Collabs **free** Notebooks.

-Currently trying to optimize it even further and boost its performance using adversarial networks.

 <h2 align="center"></h1>

 <p float="left" align="middle">